micallef25/SDSoc-Examples-Fall2019/README.md

 # SDSoc-Examples-Fall2019
-Streaming Examples to help with the final project

-Putting it all together!
+Putting more pieces together!

 In Homework 6 you shold have learned about DMA transfers using async, and instantiating multiple resources at a top level

 So now you can do something like this!
+Where we can process packets in hardware in parallel to achieve high throughput.

+In the below picture we see can achieve a throught put of 50mb/s with one application and 100mb/s with two.

 ![](img/2resources_top.png)

 In homework 7 you should have been exposed to streaming between two applications inside the FPGA.

-But what if we want something like this?
+You could be thinking to yourself I don't need to make a whole instance of all those applications to achieve 100mb/s I just need to add more of a certain application.

+So something like we see below.

 ![](img/2resources_Streaming.png)

 We want to identify our bottle necks at the source, thus utilizing less resources.
 We do not necessarily need a whole new pipeline.
 That could be costly on hardware!
-We just need another App2!
+We just need another piece of the puzzle.

-This code delves deep into how to do this.
-Please go through and read the comments and think of any questions that were asked.
+This repo shows us how we can do that and shows some other techniques that may be helpful when implementing the project.

+Your design may and will probably be different.
+But, this can help give ideas or inspire you to think of new ideas.

+I would suggest reading through the code examining the .cpp and .h files.
+There are questions that may give you ideas or inspire thoughts.

-Come to OH or post on piazza with any questions that you may have.
+Please Come to OH or post on piazza with any questions that you may have about this repo.

+Goodluck!